S4L/StringToInt/String to Int/ReadMe.txt

     "Source Files" filter).

 String to Int.cpp
-    This is the main application source file.
+    This is the main application source file that contains logics for string to integer conversion.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: